 Myths & Facts

-FACT: It is not maturity, its biology.
+FACT: It’s not maturity, it’s biology.
 The young body cannot handle alcohol the way an adult one can.
-(NIAAA) Alcohol impairs judgement and reflexes.
+(NIAAA) Alcohol impairs judgment and reflexes.
 It increases the chances that you will make terrible choices that you never would have made sober.
 (NSDUH)

 FACT: Time is the ONLY thing that can sober a person up.
 Alcohol is a water soluble drug.
 In order for your body to get back to normal and your brain be able to get back to its normal self, the body needs to flush out the bad.
 Coffee only creates a wide awake drunk and a shower only creates a wet one.
 (NIH)

 FACT: Every year over 4,300 youth die as a result of underage drinking.
 (CDC) Additionally, the younger youth start drinking, the higher the likelihood for developing alcohol dependence later in life.
-(SAMSHA)
+(SAMHSA)

-FACT: The main active ingredient in marijuana, THC (delta-9-tetrahydrocannabinol), stimulates brain cells to release the chemical dopamine, which creates a feeling of pleasure.
-1 in 11 adults who use marijuana become addicted.
+FACT: The main active ingredient in cannabis, THC (delta-9-tetrahydrocannabinol), stimulates brain cells to release the chemical dopamine, which creates a feeling of pleasure.
+1 in 11 adults who use cannabis becomes addicted.
 And the younger someone starts smoking, the higher the risk.
 One in six people who start in their teens will become addicted.
 (NIDA)

 FACT: THC affects a part of the brain called the hippocampus, which is necessary for learning.
 These affects can last long after the “high” is gone.
 In fact, college students who use are much more likely to drop out than those who do not.